Embracing Kindness: The Key to a Loving Marriage

 This actually confused me because I thought I was just trying to make things between us better!

 I said to him (also loudly), “Look, I’m not asking for much.
-All I really want is for us to go into the city once a month, try a new restaurant, go to a concert or do something we don’t usually do.
+All I really want is for us to go into the city once a month, try a new restaurant, go to a concert, or do something we don’t usually do.
 Just once a month!”

 He looked at me and said, “That’s fine!
 Why didn’t you say that?
 I’m willing to do that!
 But why don’t you just say that?”

-It's so fascinating how often people tell me that they shower their children with praise because they understand the importance of acknowledgment and appreciation.
+Another point worth noting is how fascinating it is that people often tell me they shower their children with praise because they understand the importance of acknowledgment and appreciation.
+Yet, when it comes to their spouses, praise is in short supply.

 One man even said, "Why should I praise her?
 She's an adult, not one of my kids.
-I don't expect praise and neither should she."
+I don't expect praise, and neither should she."

 Wrong.